alexdredmon/arcode/README.md

                         Additional ignore patterns to use when parsing .gitignore --resources [RESOURCES ...]
+                        List of URLs to fetch and include in the prompt context --images [IMAGES ...]
-                        List of URLs to fetch and include in the prompt context --debug               Enable debug mode for additional output --models [MODELS]     List available models.
+                        List of image file paths to include in the prompt context --debug               Enable debug mode for additional output --models [MODELS]     List available models.
 Optionally provide a filter string.
   --max-estimated-cost MAX_ESTIMATED_COST